stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 end
 ```

-This creates a new class object, referenced by `Simple` which is a constant, passing as a parameter to `new` a block that provides the method definitions.
+This also creates a new class object, referenced by `Simple` which is a constant, passing as a parameter to `new` a block that provides the method definitions.
 This reinforces the idea that instances of Classes are really just objects, that can be created like any other object.
-It's just that ruby provides a special syntax for creating class objects which is familiar to users of Java or C#.
 Furthermore, it's no surprising that when you define a class (or
 *open* a class in Ruby parlance):

 ``` ruby